letisiapangataa/network-security-lab-ccnav7/README.md

-﻿# 🔒 Network Security Lab – CCNAv7 Aligned (ALP)
+## ☁️ Network Security Lab – CCNAv7 Aligned (ALP)

 A hands-on network security lab designed to simulate secure network architecture and traffic monitoring.
 Inspired by my networking papers taken at Auckland University of Technology, it applies foundational CCNAv7 principles in a controlled lab environment using tools such as Cisco Packet Tracer, pfSense, and Wireshark.

-This lab demonstrates key concepts in network segmentation, perimeter defense, and security monitoring.
-It is designed to enhance both practical and theoretical understanding of network security in line with CCNA enterprise-level topics.
+This lab demonstrates key concepts in network segmentation, perimeter defense, and security monitoring, designed to enhance both practical and theoretical understanding of network security in line with CCNA enterprise-level topics.

 ---